mmmelik/RoundedImageView/README.md

 In `RoundedImageView` XML attribute `android:adjustViewBounds` set to **true** by default.
 If it cause unintended behaviour of the view override with `android:adjustViewBounds="false"`.

 `RoundedImageView` does not manipulate drawable of the view.
 Only clips out the corners of the view.
-So make sure drawable fully wrapped by the views borders.
+So make sure you have fully wrapped drawable with the views borders.